-Established in year 2000, the Ecologica Institute (IE) is the first Brazilian NGO specialized in Climate Change.
-As a non-profit, independent organization, it has the mission of reducing the effects of climate change through scientific research activities, environmental preservation, and the support and establishment of sustainable development programs with local communities.
-The main activities of IE are currently centered by the Bananal Island area, located in the southwest region of Tocantins State, know as Cantão.
-The region gathers three important ecosystems – the Amazon, Pantanal and Cerrado.
-For this reason, the area was strategically chosen by IE to develop its climate change projects and to establish its research centers on climate change and on biodiversity.
+Established in 2000, the Ecologica Institute (IE) is the first Brazilian NGO specialized in climate change.
+As a non-profit independent organization, its mission is to reduce the effects of climate change through scientific research activities, environmental preservation, and the support and establishment of sustainable development programs with local communities.
+The main activities of IE are currently centered around the area of Bananal Island, located in the Southwest region of Tocantins State known as the Cantão.
+The region gathers three important ecosystems – the Amazon, Pantanal and Cerrado biomes.
+For this reason, the area was strategically chosen by IE to host its climate change projects and for the development of its research centers on climate change and biodiversity.
 IE’s contribution to mitigating climate change in this region include:

-- 3 research centres in the north of Brazil: the Cangucu centre, Ecotropical research centre in Taquarussu, and the rural technology centre in Pium
+- 3 research centers established in the North of Brazil: the Canguçu Center, the Ecotropical Research Center, in Taquarussu, and the Rural Technology Center, in Pium.

 - 46 studies published on conservation and climate change

 - 6,480 people trained in sustainable practices and environmental issues

 - 110 families included in sustainable market activities